rinpharma/r-pharma/content/post/2021-10-23-panels/index.md

 featured: true
 ---

-R/Pharma are excited to announce three discussion panels to be held at the end of each conference day.  **These panels will not be recorded** - come to R/Pharma to hear the following:
+R/Pharma is excited to announce three discussion panels to be held at the end of each conference day.  **These panels will not be recorded** - come to R/Pharma to hear the following:

 ### Validation
 *November 2nd, 13:50 ET*